 Available to stage 2 and 3 students.
-Either a minimum of a Merit at stage 1 or a minimum of a 2:1 in the LW592 essay is required for students to be eligible for this module.
+Either a minimum of a Merit at stage 1 or a minimum of a 2:1 in the LW592 project is required for students to be eligible for this module.
+Students must also submit a Dissertation notification form, see the guidance on Moodle.

 OverviewThis module allows a student to undertake a lengthy writing project on a law -related subject that interests her/him under the supervision of a KLS staff member.
 It is available to Stage 2 and 3 students taking single or combined honours law programmes.
 Students wishing to take this module must settle on their topic and find a dissertation supervisor near the end of the Spring term of the academic year previous to the start of this module.
 During the first term of this module, the convenor will conduct several sessions on how to research and write a law dissertation.